vietlq/ocaml-training/05_polymorphic_variants_labels/README.md

 * Polymorphic variant types do not need names
 * Their type is their structure, not their name

-The type system handles these subtyping relations through variables, as with objects.
+The type system handles these subtyping relations, though row variables, as with objects.

 In objects, the `..` only meant and possibly other method.
 For polymorphic variant types, more notations are available: